Rational curves on compact K\"ahler manifolds: Introduction

 \begin{theorem} \cite{Mor79, Mor82} Let $X$ be a complex projective manifold such that the canonical bundle $K_X$ is not nef.
 Then there exists a rational curve $C \subset X$ such that $K_X \cdot C<0$. \end{theorem}

-Although it is likely that this statement also holds for (non-algebraic) compact K\"ahler manifolds, Mori's proof which uses a reduction to positive characteristic in an essential way and thus does not adapt to this more general setting.
-The recent progress on the MMP for K\"ahler threefolds \cite{HP13a} makes crucial use of results on deformation theory of curves on threefolds which are not available in higher dimension.
-The aim of this paper is to establish an inductive approach to the existence of rational curves.
+This statement was recently generalised to compact K\"ahler manifolds of dimension three \cite{HP16}, but the proof makes crucial use of results on deformation theory of curves on threefolds which are not available in higher dimension.
+Mori's proof uses a reduction to positive characteristic in an essential way and thus does not adapt to the more general analytic setting.
+The aim of this paper is to develop a completely different, inductive approach to the existence of rational curves.
 Our starting point is the following

 \begin{conjecture} Let $X$ be a compact K\"ahler manifold.
 Then the canonical class $K_X$ is pseudoeffective if and only if $X$ is not uniruled (i.e. not covered by rational curves). \end{conjecture}